MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 If you want to automatically release a sales document, turn on the **Auto Release Sales Order** toggle.

 If you don't want to send automatic shipping confirmations to customers, turn off the **Send Shipping Confirmation** toggle.
-Turning the toggle off can be useful if you sell digital goods or want to use another notification mechanism.
+For example, you might turn off the toggle if you sell digital goods or want to use another notification mechanism.

 If you select the **Shopify Order No. on Doc.
 Line** field, [!INCLUDE [prod_short](../includes/prod_short.md)] inserts sales lines of the type **Comment** with the Shopify order number.